vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 ### Manual setup

-Nuxt is powered by Vite, so the steps to get Vuetify working in Nuxt 3 are quite similar to [the manual steps described below](#existing-projects).
+Nuxt is powered by Nitro and can be used with Vite or Webpack 5 bundlers, so the steps to get Vuetify working in Nuxt 3 are quite similar to [the manual steps described below](#existing-projects).

 Start off creating a nuxt app by executing the following commands: